mmuratarat/mmuratarat.github.io/_pages/faq.md

 Discrete probability functions are referred to as probability mass functions and continuous probability functions are referred to as probability density functions.

 #### What is a probability mass function?

-#### What is a probability density function?

-#### What is a joint probability distribution?

-#### What are the conditions for a function to be a probability mass function?
+What are the conditions for a function to be a probability mass function?

+Discrete probability functions are referred to as probability mass functions.
 The mathematical definition of a discrete probability function, $p(x)$, is a function that satisfies the following properties:

 * The probability that $x$ can take a specific value is $p(x)$.
 That is